SEYI-FASE/SEYI-FASE/README.md

 ### The journey so far
 Being a firefighter for over seven years, I have developed the skills of team work, problem-solving, understanding emergency response, analysing of Incident reports and performance metrics for improvements in operations.
 Data Analysis is a field that can be explored by individuals of diverse backgrounds in which I have developed a keen interest in.
-Due to the steady rise in the demand for Data Analysts, I decided to embark on equipping myself with knowledge and on how to use the necessary tools in this field.
+Due to the steady rise in the demand for Data Analysts, I decided to embark on equipping myself with knowledge on how to use the necessary tools in this field.
 The skills I have honed made the transition in Data Analysis a smooth one.

 ### Tools